A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Computation in rsync

 \hrulefill \hrulefill \end{ex} }

-Synchronous specifications have the required expressive power: \begin{lm} Let $\mathcal{L}$ be a language containing UCQ and contained in Datalog$^{\neg}$.
-Every query expressible in $\mathcal{L}$ can be distributively computed in 2 rounds by a broadcasting, inflationary, and oblivious $\mathcal{L}$-transducer network. \end{lm}
+Synchronous specifications have the required expressive power: \begin{lemma} Let $\mathcal{L}$ be a language containing {\sc ucq} and such that $\mathcal{L} \subseteq${\sc datalog}$^{\neg}$.
+Every query expressible in $\mathcal{L}$ can be distributively computed in 2 rounds by a broadcasting, inflationary and oblivious $\mathcal{L}$-transducer network. \end{lemma} \begin{proof} This is an adaptation to our context of Theorems $4.9$ - $4.10$ of \cite{AmelootNB13}.
+Let $\mathcal{Q}$ be a query expressed in $\mathcal{L}$ having input schema $\mathcal{D}_{in}$ and output schema $\mathcal{D}_{out}$.
+We have two cases, $(i)$ $\mathcal{Q}$ is monotonic or $(ii)$ $\mathcal{Q}$ is non-monotonic.
+In case $(i)$, we can program a transducer $\mathcal{T}$ so that initially all nodes send out their local database facts.
+In the next round all nodes will have received all database facts because communication is synchronous and reliable.
+Relations \texttt{Id} and \texttt{All} are not needed. $\mathcal{Q}$ is evaluated over the union of the local input with the received facts.